Field Paint Tests

 Growth Inhibitor Comparison

 The test plot shows a noticeable difference between the use of a growth inhibitor applied as part of the field lining activity.
 The three set of lines on the left is with a 1 oz.
 Primo application to 1 gallon of diluted field paint.
-The next set of three lines is with a 1/2 oz. of Primo and the center set of three lines is the control group without anGrowthInhibitorLIy growth inhibitor.
+The next set of three lines is with a 1/2 oz. of Primo and the center set of three lines is the control group without any growth inhibitor.
 The far right set of three lines is applied using 1 oz.
 Embark and the next set of three from the left is with 1/2 oz. of Embark to 1 gallon of diluted paint.

 The test plot was painted on June 28th, three weeks before the field day.
 It shows that with a growth inhibitor you can reduce the number of times you line strip for field areas without a lot of wear, e.g., soccer, band, and baseball.